 Incorporating covariates to address heterogeneity

 If you can observe and measure the covariates that introduce heterogeneity into the observation process, then it is possible to reduce bias from heterogeneity by including the covariate(s) into the probability model.
-This approach underlies the work of Huggins et al. (1989,1991) for capture-recapture and for the sightability model approach to aerial surveys (Steinhorst and Samuel 1989).
+This approach underlies the work of Huggins et al. (1989,1991) for mark-recapture and for the sightability model approach to aerial surveys (Steinhorst and Samuel 1989).
 To demonstrate how covariates can be used to remove heterogeneity, we first fitted Huggins (1989, 1991) models implemented in the MARK software (White and Burnham 1999) with the RMark interface (Laake 2013) to MARK in the R software (R Core Team 2022).
 Using RMark/MARK (see online appendix) with separate observer probabilities for both the homogeneity and the heterogeneity simulated data detailed earlier, as expected the results matched those computed previously (Homogeneity: 1,001.6 [SE = 33.3] and Heterogeneity: 715.51 [SE = 11]).
 Next, we fitted a model with the observed covariate values that were used to generate heterogeneity in the simulated data.
 The resulting estimate (1,129.1 , SE = 145) was closer to the true value and the 95% confidence interval (918.67 , 1,508.8) included the true value of N = 1,000.
-However, the penalty for including the covariate was increased uncertainty (wider confidence intervals), which is an a appropriate tradeoff as while the model without the covariate was more precise, it was also precisely wrong.
+However, the penalty for including the covariate was increased uncertainty (wider confidence intervals), which is an appropriate tradeoff as while the model without the covariate was more precise, it was also precisely wrong.

 Even after incorporating covariates, residual (unmodelled) heterogeneity is likely to remain because we cannot identify nor appropriately model all conditions that create heterogeneity (Borchers et al 2006, Hennig et al 2022).
 Thus, it is important to consider ways to remove as much of the remaining residual heterogeneity as possible.
 For mark-recapture distance sampling that was accomplished by assuming point independence (and possibly limiting independence; Buckland et al. 2010 in some cases).
-However, for mark-recapture surveys focused on abundance estimation other approaches for addressing residual heterogeneity are necessary.
+However, for mark-recapture surveys focused on abundance estimation, other approaches for addressing residual heterogeneity are necessary.
 We suggest that the most obvious approach is to incorporate a known number of marked individuals in the population (McClintock et al. 2006, Hennig et al. 2022).

 Incorporating known individuals